Sienci-Labs/Resources/lmmk2/lmk2-add-ons/lmk2-closed-loop-steppers-2.md

 ![](/_images/_lmmk2/_add-ons/_clsm-upgrade/lmk2_clsm_upgrade-xzmotorplug-up.jpg){.align-center .size-medium}

-Fit the Y1-axis and Y2-axis wire harnesses into the bottom cutout of the enclosure on the right side.
+Fit the Y1-axis and Y2-axis wire harnesses into the bottom cutout of the enclosure on the left side.
 Plug the sensor and motor control connectors into their respectively named ports.
 It is important that you do not mismatch the control connector from one harness with the sensor connector of the other when plugging into one pair of Y1 or Y2 ports.
 If installed incorrectly you will encounter an alarm during operation.

 Plug the two-pronged motor power connectors into the two rightmost power ports.
 The power ports all supply the same output and therefore the connectors are able to be plugged into any, however, for installation purposes we recommend you to plug into the two rightmost ports while installing Y1 and Y2 power.